 The school parcel is approximately 72% impervious surface.
 The athletic field project area is currently a natural grass field.
-The proposed project would cover the project area with synthetic turf constructed with natural cork and sand infill and permeable aggregate under the field and the impervious pavement in the batting cage.
+The proposed project would cover the project area with synthetic turf constructed with natural cork and sand infill and permeable aggregate under the field.
+Impervious pavement would be used in the batting cage.
 After completion of the project, impervious surface coverage of the school parcel would be approximately 77%.
 Per the City's 2016 Stormwater Manual, under-drained natural or synthetic fields are considered to be pollution-generating hard surfaces and are modeled as 100% impervious.